Are you looking for a way to add to your home office decor? Follow our steps to makeover your old and ugly file cabinet to give it a fresh look.

 Step 10: Begin To Spray First Coat

-Step 12: Let File Cabinet Fully Dry
+Step 12: Let The File Cabinet Fully Dry

-Let dry overnight before bringing it into your home.
+Let it dry overnight before bringing it into your home.
 If you bring it in too early, you may still smell the spray paint.

 Spray Paint Tips